divio/divio-cloud-docs/how-to/resources-configure-git.rst

 ~~~~~~~~~~~~~~

 When you hit **Continue** in the Control Panel, it tests its access by performing a ``git pull`` action.
 If
-successful, the project Dashboard will now show the repository URL.
+successful, the project Dashboard will show the repository URL.

 .. _git-setup-webhook: